Nuxel-Developer/timeconfig-arch/README.md

 # timeconfig-arch
 A simple shell utility to help a arch user to configure the date time
 # Usage
-type <code>bash timeconfig --stp</code> on terminal to start configuration
+type <code>bash timeconfig.sh --stp</code> on terminal to start configuration